 Bard calls to me and the image of this star's death surfaces in my mind as does the thought of all the destruction that will inevitably come with it.
 I understand what he's asking and grudgingly abide.
 I must snuff out the life of this dying star myself.
 I fly as fast as I can, for I have no desire to prolong this mockery.
 I reach the star's core in a fleeting instant and take control over that moribund cosmic furnace.
 It feels good.
-I had forgotten how warm it could be, how intense it could become.
+I had forgotten how warm and intense a star's core could be.

-I rebel against the increasingly aggravating pull of gravity as the star's core begins to collapse into itself.
+I rebel against the increasingly aggravating pull of gravity as the star begins to collapse onto itself.
 This star's death threatens to take so much more than just itself with it.
-I will not allow the eons of this star's proud existence to end in such an unflattering manner.
+I will not allow the eons of its proud existence to end in such an unflattering manner.
 It is simply inadmissible.

 I feel the matter as it compresses and churns and boils and send it away to the depths of space.
 I kill the star from the inside, scattering its remnants, some through the planets it slowly accrued through so many years.

 An event like this will inevitably confound scholars of thousands of civilizations for years to come and is bound to attract the attention of less benign entities.

 I allow myself to ruminate on the residual heat for the briefest of moments.
 I mourn the star's death, knowing that it is my fault alone.
 My pride has shackled me and now I am powerless to prevent my children from suffering.
 This, all of this, my doing.